Would Hiding Like Count Actually Reduce Pressures For Instagrammers?

 Unfortunately, this hypothetical situation could become a reality in the near future.

-Last week reverse-engineering mastermind Jane Manchun Wong tipped off the Internet, when she came across an internal design mock-up within Instagram’s Android code.
+A few months ago reverse-engineering mastermind Jane Manchun Wong tipped off the Internet, when she came across an internal design mock-up within Instagram’s Android code.

 “Instagram is testing hiding like count from audiences,” Wong tweeted.